wsh000/FLYOVER202305.github.io/_pages/collisoin-avoidance.md

 Introduction
 ======
-AAAIn city-driving scenarios, collisions often happen in junctions as the connecting lanes of junctions naturally intersects each other.
+In city-driving scenarios, collisions often happen in junctions as the connecting lanes of junctions naturally intersects each other.
 When there is no traffic control (e.g. traffic light or stop signs), vehicles needs to negotiate the right of way before driving through.
 When such negotiation fails, collision may happen where the traffic lanes intersect.

 We follow the same definition of a route in the previous work (topoloyg coverage-guided testing) but modify a little bit.
 For collision avoidance testing, we no longer care about the lane changes behavior (not because it's less important) before and after junctions and included the intersection feature of each junction lanes which EGO veihcle follows during each test case.